cggh/panoptes/documentation/importdata/importsettings/dataset.rst

 initialSessionState
   *Block.* The default tabs, popups and recently used genes and queries for a new session.
 Most easily set by using the save button on the header (only shown to managers).

+genomeBrowserChannelSets
+  *List.*  Default:[].
+A list of exmaple channel configurations that will be shown on the genome browser sidebar.
+  The block can contain the following keys:
+    channels
+      *List (required).* List of serialised channels.

+    name
+      *Text (required).* Channel set name.

+    description
+      *Text (required).* Channel set description.